An Interview with Wendelin On Writing, Reading, and Keeping Hope in the Mail

 Education/Careers: I had no visions of being a writer when I was in school and instead graduated college with a degree in ergonomics (for physical therapy), then went to graduate school to earn teaching credentials.
 I taught computer science and math at the high school level for 15 years.
 I began writing because I went through some awful times and learned that writing can help you sort out your troubles and find focus.
 It took about 10 years of active writing / submitting for me to get my first book deal, but the persistence paid off--I now have over 30 books in print (all with Knopf, which is an imprint of Penguin-Random House).

-Family: I'm married to Mark Huntley Parsons (also a writer) and we have two sons (Colton & Connor) and two dogs (whippets, Bongo & Jazz).
-The four of us make up the rock band Risky Whippet.
+Family: I'm married to Mark Huntley Parsons (also a writer) and we have two sons (Colton & Connor).
+The four of us comprise the rock band Risky Whippet.
 (It's the most awesome fun ever!)